 Additionally, Dr. Joe Alton, aka “Dr. Bones,” recommends colloidal silver foot washes for athletes foot.

 Some studies show colloidal silver slows viral growth and sometimes eradicates it.
-Bacteria can’t utilize oxygen when a silver ion embeds itself in the cell wall.
+That’s because bacteria can’t utilize oxygen when a silver ion embeds itself in the cell wall.
 Therefore, the bacteria die.

-Some people take a teaspoon of colloidal silver per day, internally or use it topically.
+Some people take a teaspoon of colloidal silver per day, internally, or use it topically.
 The intent is to support their immune system, prevent illness, and hasten healing.
-Some people take it only when they are sick.
-Many have anecdotal evidence of how it has benefited them, either as a cure or just offering some relief.
+Some people take it only when they are sick providing much anecdotal evidence of how it has benefited them, either as a cure or just offering some relief.

 However, as with any medicine, its use must be approached from a place of knowledge and thoughtful intention.